 Try in… Flatbread pizzas

 It’s now common to see hot-smoked fish fillets nestled in supermarket fridges next to their cold-smoked counterparts, but the two are entirely different entities.
-We love traditional smoked salmon for its salty flavour and silky texture, but hot-smoked salmon is ideal for when you want the bite of cooked fish, without having to do the hard work.
-It’s ideal in sandwiches, in wraps or flaked into salad.
-It's worth seeking out hot smoked trout too, as well as vacuum-packed peppered mackerel fillets.
+We love traditional smoked salmon for its salty flavour and silky texture, but hot-smoked salmon is ideal for when you want the bite of cooked fish without having to do the hard work.
+It’s ideal in sandwiches and wraps or flaked into salad.
+It's worth seeking out hot-smoked trout too, as well as vacuum-packed peppered mackerel fillets.

 Try in… Green gazpacho

-The selection of pre-cooked chicken pieces available in supermarkets now ranges from premium whole breasts to flavoured bites.
-Better still, you’ll have a little left over from a home roasted chicken.
+The selection of precooked chicken pieces available in supermarkets now ranges from premium whole breasts to flavoured bites.
+Or, use leftovers from a home-roasted chicken.
 Whatever chicken you have to hand, shred it finely and add to broths, salads, sandwiches and more.

 Try in… Thai chicken salad

-Versatile, thrifty and staple of students everywhere – most cupboards will have a packet of couscous tucked away somewhere.
+Versatile, thrifty and a staple of students everywhere, most cupboards will have a packet of couscous tucked away somewhere.
 Don’t boil it into oblivion – as the grains are so microscopic, they just need rehydrating.
-Place in a bowl and pour over boiling water to completely submerge, then add a cover and leave it to steam.
-Once the water has been absorbed, dot in butter or olive oil, then fluff with a fork ready to be festooned with herbs, vegetables, cheese, spices and more.
+Place in a bowl and pour over boiling water to completely submerge, then cover and leave to steam.
+Once the water has been absorbed, add butter or olive oil, then fluff with a fork and flavour with herbs, vegetables, cheese, spices and more.